Irish Convention: Fiscal crux

-During December Lloyd George became more directly involved opening the third phase of the Convention, when Midleton and the Church of Ireland Archbishop, Bernard, met the Prime Minister on 5 December.
+During December Lloyd George became more directly involved opening the third phase of the convention, when Midleton and the Church of Ireland Archbishop, Bernard, met the Prime Minister on 5 December.
 Redmond wrote to the latter on 11 December to press him to support the proposed compromise fiscal scheme.
-Redmond had tried to rescue what remained of his hopes by moving further and further from his own supporters in an admirable attempt to reach some common understanding with his opponents.
+Redmond had tried to rescue what remained of his hopes by moving further and further from his own supporters in an attempt to reach some common understanding with his opponents.
 Especially his appeal to Lloyd George to put pressure on the Ulster Unionists should the Convention agree on some workable solution.
 Redmond persisted desperately to come to an agreement with the Southern Unionists.
 The make and break point revolved solely around the control of customs and excise.
 Supporting this, and prompting the Nationalist to acceptance, was the advance made by the Southern Unionists, who, against their own convictions, had come forward with their offer to help Nationalists in attaining what they desired.